cseanburns/research-notebook/source/_posts/2013-06-24-higher-education-salaries.markdown

 Missouri, Columbia 65211).

-The pdftotext command makes a good attempt at making a 1 to 1 copy of the PDF file and so the converted text file has page numbers and page headers in it.
+The pdftotext command makes a good attempt at making a 1 to 1 copy of the PDF file (but fortunately, it collapses the multi-column PDF into a single column text file) and so the converted text file has page numbers and page headers in it.
 These are on their own lines.
 The page numbers begin with a ^L (control L character).
 In Vim, remove these control characters and page numbers with the following code.
 Note that I start the substitution with a caret ^ key, which indicates the beginning of a line, and then press *CONTROL-V CONTROL-L* in order to enter the *^L* character in the substitution string.

     :%s/^^V^L[0-9][0-9][0-9]//g